cschmatzler/timezone-converter/README.md

 This command also initialises the database and should ensure everything is ready to go.

+### A note on ingress

+I haven't added an ingress manifest, since I have no idea what y'all are actuall using in your cluster, and there's way too many ingress controllers all with their own custom resource definitions.
+Happy to add one live as part of our interview on Wednesday.

 ## Adding cities

 Cities can be added by connecting to Postgres via `psql` and running